Part 17: Design Trajectories with Astrogator

 3. Click the Leader ellipsis ().

-4. Select LaunchToLEO () in the Select Component dialog box.
+4. Select LaunchToLEO () when the Select Component dialog box opens.

 6. Open the Joining drop-down list in the Additional Options panel.